vpaulino26/Local-Event-Discovery-Social-Planner/docs/METRICS.md

 - Adoption
 - DAU
 - Retention
-- CTR for an event on the Golden Path.
-This is done with Firebase Analytics custom event.
+- CTR for an event on the Golden Path
-- Median time to add event to calendar - Tracking how long it takes after clicking the 'add event to calendar' button for user's calendar to update
+- Median time to add event to calendar

 ## Metrics Collection Details